louisameline/observe_evented/README.md

 Other options
 -------------------------

 `options.eventTypes` An array of enabled event types.
 Any event whose type is not included in this array will not be triggered.
-If you want to get events from another type than the standard ones (namely because you used notifiers), you will have to set up this option.
+If you want to get events from another type than the standard ones (namely because you use notifiers), you will have to set up this option.
 Default: `null`.

-The `$.observe.defaultOptions` method lets you modify the default options for all future calls, like for example:
+`$.observe.defaultOptions` This method lets you modify the default options for all future calls, like for example:

 ```javascript
 $.observe.defaultOptions({